-Vigil planned to pay tribute to victims of London attack
+Vigil honors London attack victims; politicians trade blame

 LONDON (AP) — London Bridge reopened to cars and pedestrians Monday, three days after a man previously convicted of terrorism offenses stabbed two people to death and injured three others before being shot dead by police.

-Senior politicians — who have traded blame for the security failure that allowed the attack — were due to attend a vigil at Guildhall Yard in the heart of London for the victims and to honor bystanders who fought the attacker with fists, fire extinguishers and even a narwhal tusk.
+Political leaders including Prime Minister Boris Johnson and Labour Party leader Jeremy Corbyn — who have traded blame for the security failures that allowed the attack — attended a vigil at Guildhall Yard in the medieval heart of London to remember the victims and honor members of the emergency services and bystanders who fought the attacker with fists, fire extinguishers and even a narwhal tusk.

-Former University of Cambridge students Saskia Jones, 23, and Jack Merritt, 25, were fatally stabbed by 28-year-old convicted terrorist Usman Khan during an event designed to connect graduate students with prisoners.
+The dignitaries, city officials and members of the public observed two minutes of silence in honor of former University of Cambridge students Saskia Jones, 23, and Jack Merritt, 25.
+They were fatally stabbed by 28-year-old convicted terrorist Usman Khan during an event designed to connect graduate students with prisoners.
 Both victims worked for the Cambridge-based prisoner rehabilitation program Learning Together.

 Two of the three injured people remained in hospital Monday.
 The third was discharged.

-Khan was attending the event at Fishmongers’ Hall, beside the bridge, and had returned for the afternoon session when he started stabbing people.
+The attacker was attending the event at Fishmongers’ Hall, beside the bridge, and had returned for the afternoon session when he started stabbing people.
 Police believe he acted alone.

 He was pursued onto London Bridge and restrained by staff from the venue and others attending the conference.
 Police opened fire after he flashed what looked like a suicide vest.
 It was a fake device.